-How will you know if a customer has moved from the consideration stage to the decision-making stage?
+How will you know if a customer has moved from the consideration to the decision-making stage?

-Example: The buyer is interested in your product or service, so they request a free demo.
+Example: The buyer is interested in your product or service and requests a free demo.
 Buyers often do this for multiple companies.

 Stage 4- Decision Making

 The final stage in the buyer's journey is about their actions to proceed with a purchase.
 At this stage, a buyer has contacted your sales rep, and they have prices, FAQs, and an understanding of what working with your business will look like.
-In this stage, it's important to make the purchasing process as easy as possible, with no headaches.
+In this stage, making the purchasing process as easy as possible, with no headaches is important.

-E-learning- Give your buyer an option to learn online and see your product or service being used.
+E-learning- Give your buyer an option to learn online and see your product or service used.

 Case Studies- Create trust with buyers by showcasing your results and the ease of implementation of your solution.

 Testimonials- Show why past customers enjoyed working with your company.
-Write about their satisfaction with your performance, quality, and value of your business.
+Write about their satisfaction with your performance, quality, and business value.

-Always consider the buyer's journey when choosing the right content for your conversion funnel.
+Consider the buyer's journey when choosing the right content for your conversion funnel.
 Know what stage your potential buyer is currently at.
 Understand the buyer persona you are interacting with.
-Provide them with materials and tools to further push them along your conversion funnel.
+Provide materials and tools to nurture them along your conversion funnel.
 Remember, you are the solution to their problem.
 So be sure to give your audience all the information they need to make a final buying decision.